 - There is no substitute for rote in learning the arithmetic facts.
-That knowledge is essential in order to perform in one’s head or on paper the four functions of arithmetic: adding, subtracting, multiplying and division.
+That knowledge is essential to perform in one’s head or on paper the four functions of arithmetic: adding, subtracting, multiplying, and division.
 Being given a calculator to perform these functions without having this basic knowledge in one’s head gives the child no clue as to whether the answer on the calculator is right or wrong.

 - The child’s lifelong access to the intellectual treasures of centuries depends on his mastery of 26 abstract symbols in an arbitrarily fixed order, i.e. the alphabet.
 His ability to organize and retrieve innumerable kinds of information from sources ranging from encyclopedias to computers depends on his having memorized that purely arbitrary order.8

 There are many other examples, but this should be enough to illustrate the importance of rote learning.

 Research has shown that when properly applied, rote learning is a consistently effective teaching method.
 For example, a recent meta-analysis of 85 academic intervention studies with students with learning disabilities found that regardless of the practical or theoretical orientation of the study, the largest effect sizes were obtained by interventions that included systematic drill, repetition, practice, and review.9

 In her book, Seven Myths About Education, teacher and educationalist Daisy Christodoulou argues that memorizing doesn’t prevent understanding but rather is vital to it.

 “Saying all these negative things about rote learning [versus understanding] is very unhelpful,” she says.
 “The two things are not in opposition.
 It’s not that we should spend time on conceptual understanding instead of spending it on learning times tables.
 It’s by spending time on times tables that you’ll develop the conceptual understanding.
 Having times tables, basic math facts, phonics, spelling and grammatical structures really well established will allow you to speed up later on.”10